sharank249/mobilehub/content/_index.md

 sections:
   - component: features.html
     features:
+      - description: >-
-      - description: "**Smartphones are just as vulnerable to cyber attacks as the traditional desktop, and in some cases even more so.
-With the wide range of sensitive data we keep on our devices this is hardly surprising.**\r\n\n**Cases of mobile malware are on the rise, with an increasing number of flaws being found in the Android platform in recent years.**"
+          **Smartphones are just as vulnerable to cyber attacks as the traditional desktop, and in some cases even more so.
+With the wide range of sensitive data we keep on our devices this is hardly surprising.**

+          ****
         icon:
           enabled: true
           icon: fa-area-chart